afterwind-io/preprocessor-loader/README.md

-# preprocessor-loader
+# webpack-preprocessor-loader

 Bring the awesome "Conditional Compilation" to the Webpack, and more.

 ## Why

-Make life easy with the power of `preprocessor-loader`:
+Make life easy with the power of `webpack-preprocessor-loader`:

 - Output different codes based on environment (eg: development/production);
 - Split codes in production, while bundle them in development;